emmajanedrews/base-template/_posts/2017-02-07-5-updates-you-should-avoid-when-preparing-your-home-for-the-market.md

 **4. Painting in bold colors.&nbsp;**Don’t go with and bold reds, greens, or blues.
 Keep your colors clean, neutral, and calm.
 Buyers will appreciate that.

 **5. Overspending on the landscaping.** Usually, you won’t get a good return on your investment anyway when it comes to landscaping.
 Although you want to update the curb appeal for your home, you don’t want to overspend.

-{% include pullquote.html %}

-There are more tips I’d like to share with you when it comes to making a successful sale, so if you have any questions, please feel free to reach out to me.
-I’d be happy to help! &nbsp;